gordonfierce/heap_sifter/README.md

 If you already have a todo.txt file that you haven't converted into a heap, you can do so by invoking

 `$ heapsifter heap_it`

+If you already have a heaped todo list, then you can add a task to the heap with

+`$ heapsifter add`